snaulX/Mino/README.md

  * [TokensBuilder.NET](https://github.com/mino-lang/TokensBuilder.NET) - compiler to CIL.
 Backend of Mino for .NET.
  **Now compiler works only on Windows (.NET Framework 4.5)**
 ## How to compile & run programs on Mino
 For compile&run programs on Mino, use *run.bat*.
-Open command line in this folder and type `run program`.
-You can see how *program.mino* was compiled and runned.
+Open command line in this folder and type `run program1`.
+You can see how *program1.mino* was compiled and runned.
 You can see working program on Mino.
 If you wanna create own program on Mino:
  * Create text file in this folder with *.mino* extension
  * Write some code
  * Open cmd in this folder and write `run YourFileNameWithoutExtension` and if you make all right - you can see own working program on Mino